basilhendroff/truenas-smr-check/README.md

 3. [HDDScan: What WD and HGST hard drives are SMR?](https://hddscan.com/blog/2020/hdd-wd-smr.html)

 ## Disclaimer
 This script is useful for quickly identifying SMR disks known to the script.
 While every endeavour has been taken to include as many SMR disks as possible, be aware the SMR database within the script may not be complete.
-Therefore, you're advised to confirm using other methods, such as manual checks, that the disks on your TrueNAS server are not using SMR technology.
+Therefore, you're advised not to rely solely on this script, but to confirm using other methods that the disks in your TrueNAS server are not using SMR technology.